Samvel24/Samvel24/README.md

 # 👋 Hi, I’m Samuel Ramírez (@Samvel24) </br>
 About me
-- 👀 I’m interested in software development, digital image processing, computer vision and research and development (R & D)
+- 👀 I’m interested in Software development, Digital image processing, Computer vision and Research and Development (R & D)
 - 🌱 I’m currently learning OpenCV with different programming languages
 - 💻 I’m looking to collaborate on data engineering
 - 💞 I love being a social work volunteer and giving my hands to help other people